RaspberryPiFoundation/python-friendly-error-messages/README.md

 - [ ] Ensure all strings in `src/` are localised
 - [ ] Consider renaming `explain()` to something like `friendlyExplain()`?
+- [ ] Figure out where the built packages should live / be served from

 A small, runtime-agnostic, library that explains Python error messages in a friendlier way, inspired by [p5.js's Friendly Error System](https://p5js.org/contribute/friendly_error_system/).